-While there’s no one way to become a successful independent professional, there are several key stepping stones that can put you on the path to success.
+There are many paths to become a successful independent professional, but there are several key stepping stones that can put you on the path to success.
 Here are five habits to keep in mind if you are considering going independent, or if you feel like something is missing from your routine that’s keeping you from being your best.

 Last, but certainly not least, say think you.
 No small business can operate entirely on their own.
 Whether it’s a vendor, supplier, client, spouse, or partner, take time to show your gratitude.
 A quick thank you note or email can do wonders in the business world and will always be appreciated.

 Find independent consulting jobs with top companies through MBO’s marketplace